ENQUIRE

 RESEARCH THEMES

-Through the cutting-edge research undertaken on Tswalu Kalahari Reserve, supported by the Tswalu Foundation, we hope to continue to contribute in a meaningful way to the scientific and ecological management communities both locally and internationally.
-Selected research projects fall within one or more of the three core themes that have been identified by the Tswalu Foundation, namely Conservation Biology, Climate Change and Anthropogenic Factors.
+Through the cutting-edge research undertaken on Tswalu, the Tswalu Foundation aims to contribute in a meaningful way to scientific and ecological management knowledge both locally and internationally.
+Selected research projects fall within one or more themes that have been identified by the Tswalu Foundation, including biodiversity conservation, land restoration, archaeology, and climate change.

 Biological diversity at all levels is being lost at an unprecedented rate, many referring to the observed losses as the start of Earth’s sixth mass extinction episode.
 Factors such as habitat fragmentation and environmental degradation are influencing the distribution and abundance of species, often in ways that are impossible to predict.